New Geometry with All Killing Vectors Spanning the Poincar\'e Algebra: Abstract

 \section{Abstract}

-The new 4d geometry with the Poincar\'e symmetry is presented and its structure is analyzed.
-The new geometry can be regarded as the Poincar\'e-invariant solution of the vacuum Einstein field equations with a negative cosmological constant and provides a static cosmological space-time with a Lobachesky space.
-The motion of free particles in the space-time is discussed.
+{\it The new 4D geometry whose Killing vectors span the Poincar\'e algebra is presented and its structure is analyzed.
+The new geometry can be regarded as the Poincar\'e-invariant solution of the degenerate extension of the vacuum Einstein field equations with a negative cosmological constant and provides a static cosmological space-time with a Lobachevsky space.
+The motion of free particles in the space-time is discussed.}